 A Brief History Of South Sudan

-To understand the ongoing Civil War in South Sudan, an understanding of the context and history of the country is vital.
+To understand the ongoing Civil War in South Sudan, the context and history of the country must be understood.
 South Sudan and Sudan were occupied by Egypt under the Muhammad Ali Dynasty from 1805 to 1898.
 Between 1899 and 1956, they were ruled as a “condominium” by Egypt and Britain, which governed southern Sudan and northern Sudan separately.
 From 1899 to 1922, Egypt was part of the British Empire and, therefore, Britain had most control over South Sudan.
 In 1946 southern Sudan and northern Sudan were merged by Britain without consulting leaders in the South.
 This created tensions in part because Southern Sudan was and still is dominated by Christianity and traditional African religions while northern Sudan was and still is dominated by Islam and a much larger Arabic population.
 These differences in religion are primarily the result of Western, Christian missionaries who have been traveling to Sudan for decades, as well as Muslim proselytization and regimes spreading from the Middle East.
-They are, in large part, responsible not only for conflict between these two religions in the region but conflict between different denominations within them as well, such as Catholics and Protestants as the Catholic Church was assigned the western bank of the Nile and American Inland Mission proselytized on the eastern side of the Nile.)
+They are, in large part, responsible not only for conflict between these two religions in the region but conflict between different denominations within them as well, such as Catholics and Protestants as the Catholic Church was assigned the western bank of the Nile and American Inland Mission proselytized on the eastern side of the Nile.
 70% of Sudan’s population is Arabic while the second largest ethnic group in Sudan is the Dinka people.
 The British colonizers established different relationships with locals in the North than in the South.
 The Dinkas were more accommodating of the British than the Nuer people who were more resistant and inimical to the invaders, and the Nuers paid the price for their resistance and continue to do so.

 While the end of the war brought some relief, 1 to 2 million (most of whom were civilians) were left dead largely due to starvation and drought, and the CPA didn’t address the issues of accountability and justice for human rights violators and their victims.
 Addtionally, four million were displaced from their homes by the conflict.
 Southern autonomy was restored when the Autonomous Government of Southern Sudan was formed later that year.
 The US offered to remove Sudan from its lists of states sponsoring terrorism to get the North to agree to the referendum for South Sudanese independence.
 Six years later, a referendum for independence was held in January 2011 and 98.83% voted for independence from Sudan.iii South Sudan became officially independent in July of that year although tensions still lingered.
 For example, there were ongoing clashes between the Murle people and Nuers, which escalated to cattle raids in Jonglei state, during which 600 people were killed and 985 were injured on August 18 2011.
 According to the state’s minister for law enforcement, Gabriel Duot Lam, some Murles stole 38,000 cattle, sparking the violence.iv In December 2011 and early January 2012 the Nuer White Army (so named for their practice of smearing white ash on their skin as an insect repellent) attacked Pibor and nearby Murle villages in retaliation for the cattle raid, displacing 20,000 to 50,000 people.
 Women and children were also abducted and the UN conservatively estimated 800 more people were killed.
 However, Joshua Konyi, the commissioner of Pibor County and a Murle, estimated that 2,182 women and children and 959 men were killed, 1,293 children were abducted, and 375,186 cows were stolen.
 The government launched a civilian disarmament campaign called “Operation Restore Peace” in response in March 2012, but of course, their campaign was anything but peaceful.
 Soldiers killed and beat civilians, tied them up, water-boarded some for information, and raped women and girls.v Journalists who objected publicly were beaten or incarcerated by state security forces.
 South Sudan signed an action plan with the UN in March 2012 to end its use of child soldiers and ordered the release of all children from the SPLA.
 However, the UN reported that more than 150 children were found in SPLA barracks in June.
 According to journalist and historian Nick Turse, “President Obama’s State Department, again and again, provided waivers that allowed South Sudan to keep children in its military and still keep receiving US assistance.”